arcadelab/arcadelab.github.io/index.md

 <!-- section break -->

 {% capture text %}

-We perform research in a variety of areas.
+We develop collaborative intelligent systems that support clinical workflows to increase the access to---and expand the possibilities of---highest quality healthcare.

 [See what we've published &nbsp;→](research) {:.center}